sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-setupdiskconfigurationdisableencrypteddiskprovisioning.md

 # DisableEncryptedDiskProvisioning

-`DisableEncryptedDiskProvisioning` specifies whether Windows® activates encryption on blank drives that are capable of hardware-based encryption during installation.
+`DisableEncryptedDiskProvisioning` specifies whether Windows activates encryption on blank drives that are capable of hardware-based encryption during installation.

 By default, Windows activates drives that are capable of hardware-based encryption by using a fixed access control list (ACL) that is based on the Opal Security Subsystem Class (Opal SSC) specification.